"Education is the key to unlock the golden door of freedom."

 Program activities were designed to elevate the value of education in the home.

 City of Promise staff received training from the National Center for Families Learning to implement principles of its evidence-based model which includes the following components:

-Weekly classes on parenting, finances, and supporting a child's academic success.
+Weekly classes covering a variety of topics, from parenting, to self-care, to supporting a child's academic success.

 Weekly learning activities that parents and children do together.